JasonMendoza2008/HLATypingImputationBenchmarks/README.md

 and which is described in [2].
 - `HaploSFHI V3` with 1/ HaploSFHI V3 input formatted into what the software accepts, and 2/ the Excel file to compute the tool's performances (`scoresSFHI5blocks.xlsx`).
 This version is not online and is the 5-block version of HaploSFHI V2.
 The differences between V2 and V3 are described in [3].
-V3 is not available online.
 - `HaploDeep` with 1/ HaploDeep input, and 2/ the Excel file to compute the tool's performances (`scoresHaploDeep.xlsx`).
 This is an open-weight ensemble of 5 neural networks.
 The weights are available on this GitHub (in the releases) under the standard ONNX format.
 There is also MRE code for users that might not be familiar